kjwu00/SecretSnowflake/README.md

 If you have 2-step verification, then you will need an app-specific password.
 For more detailed instructions, see this link: https://support.google.com/accounts/answer/185833.

 ## Usage
-python3 secret_snowflake.py input_file.txt
+python3 secret_snowflake.py participants_file.txt message_file.txt

-Each line in the input file should be formatted 'Name, email'.
-See sample_input.txt for an example input file.
+Each line in the participants file should be formatted 'Name, email'.
+See sample_input.txt for an example participants file.

+The first line in the message file should be the message.
+The remaining lines should be the message.
+Use <giver> as a placeholder for the giver's name and <receiver> as a placeholder for the receiver's name.
+See sample_subject_body.txt for an example message file.